• Skip to main content

 He will help you focus on something more productive than self-pity.

-As a nine-year-old boy in Brooklyn, New York, he watched his father beat his mother to death.
+As a nine-year-old in Brooklyn, New York, he watched his father beat his mother to death.

 Several years later, one brother died in a fight and another from AIDs.

-At the age of seventeen, Bozella attempted to find a better life by moving far away from Brooklyn to Poughkeepsie.
+At seventeen, Bozella attempted to find a better life by moving far away from Brooklyn to Poughkeepsie.

 dewey bozella story how boxing saved his life - Image credit: NY Daily News OP81511